Samsung confident of outselling Nokia in 2012

 "Samsung is getting closer to Nokia very quickly.
 Their smartphones strategy has proven right and on feature phones they are growing fast in emerging markets too," said IDC analyst Francisco Jeronimo.

-"Samsung became a recognized brand and their successful smartphones are helping their feature phones business in regions where smartphones are still too expensive," he said.
+"Samsung became a recognised brand and their successful smartphones are helping their feature phones business in regions where smartphones are still too expensive," he said.

 EMERGING MARKETS CHALLENGE?